NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             | $ sudo scontrol update
               nodename=mattlong-gcp-00141-2-[0001-0002] state=power_down

-            .. rubric:: How to sudo in as root or a role account on a cluster?[\ `edit </index.php?title=FAQ&action=edit&section=38>`__\ ]
+- How to sudo in as root or a role account on a cluster?[\ `edit </index.php?title=FAQ&action=edit&section=38>`__\ ]
                :name: how-to-sudo-in-as-root-or-a-role-account-on-a-clusteredit